cerb/cerb.github.io/_docs/getting_started/quick-start.md

 Navigate to **Setup** >> **Mail** >> **Mail Transports**.

+In Cerb, outgoing email messages are sent using **mail transports**.

-Your first mail transport was created during the [installation](/docs/installation/#step-7-outgoing-mail) process.
+This page displays your available mail transports.
+Your first transport was created during the [installation](/docs/installation/#step-7-outgoing-mail) process.

 If you need to add additional transports (e.g. for the distinct mail servers of separate subsidiaries or brands), review the instructions for [configuring mail transports](/docs/setup/mail-transports).

 You should also verify that your mail server IPs aren't listed on any Real-time Blackhole Lists (RBL)[^rbl-check].

 <div class="cerb-box note">
 <p>If you're using <b>Cerb Cloud</b>, you'll notice that we've already configured a default SMTP mail transport for you.
-You can still use your own SMTP server by creating a new transport.</p>
+If needed, you can still use your own SMTP server by creating a new transport.</p>
 </div>

 # Configure sender addresses

 Navigate to **Setup** >> **Mail** >> **Sender Addresses**.

-These are the sender addresses that you can send email from.
+These are the addresses that you can send email from.

 The simplest configuration is to use a single sender address for all outgoing mail.
 This could be an address like `support@`, `help@`, `contact@`, or `team@`.
-In this configuration, you can still receive email in any number of mailboxes.
+In this configuration, you can still receive email from any number of mailboxes.

 Alternatively, you may configure distinct sender addresses per department, team, project, subsidiary, or brand.
-Keep in mind that, depending on your mail server, you may be restricted to a list of verified sender addresses.
+Depending on your mail server, you may be restricted to a list of verified sender addresses.
 You may need to use a different mail transport per identity.

 Each sender address can specify a default [mail transport](/docs/setup/mail-transports), personalized `From:` name, and message signature.